mantiumai/chirps/docs/development.md

 - `finished_at`: A DateTimeField indicating the completion time of the scan.
 This field is nullable.
 - `description`: A TextField for storing a description of the scan.
 - `plan`: A ForeignKey to the Plan model.
-- `asset`: A ForeignKey to the BaseTarget model.
+- `asset`: A ForeignKey to the BaseAsset model.
 - `celery_task_id`: A CharField with a maximum length of 256 characters, used for storing the associated Celery task ID.
 This field is nullable.
 - `progress`: An IntegerField for storing the progress percentage of the scan.
 - `user`: A ForeignKey to the User model, indicating the user who initiated the scan.
 This field is nullable.